ParaSiF-CF/ParaSiF-CF/README.md

 export PYTHONPATH=/path/to/ParaSiF_CF/src/CSM/FEniCS/V2019.1.0:$PYTHONPATH
 ```

-## Demo
+## Demon

-A demonstration case, e.g. the 3-D flow past a flexible beam is to be found in the ParaSiF_CF/demo folder.
+A demonstration case, e.g. the 3-D flow past a flexible beam is to be found in the ParaSiF_CF/demo folder (https://github.com/ParaSiF-CF/ParaSiF_CF/tree/main/demo/flexBeam3D).

 To run this demonstration case: